 Please call 703.746.5559 for more information.

 The Nature Center offers birthday parties for children ages 4 to 12.
-Each 2-hour birthday party features live animals, a nature-oriented activity, and use of a private room for a party of up to 12 children. $10 for each additional child (up to 17 total children).
+Each birthday party includes 3-hour use of party room, Naturalist-led interpretive program with choice of theme, hike & craft. $10 for each additional child (up to 20 children total).

 To secure a party date, prior registration and payment are required.
 For booking information and forms, please call 703.746.5559.